fedspendingtransparency/data-act-broker-backend/doc/permissions.md

 - _Given Permission Levels (aka Roles) are assigned on a per-User and per-Agency basis (where the CAIA role name includes the Agency), the actions granted or denied below will be done so in the context of a single Agency._

 ### **`Reader (R)`**
-1. Read of everything
+1. View any DABS or FABS submission in the associated agency.
+2. Download any DABS or FABS submission file in the associated agency.

 ### **`Writer (W)`**:
 1. Inherits all permissions of `Reader`
-2. Create DABS submission
+2. Create DABS submissions
 3. Upload DABS submission files
 4. Validate DABS files A, B, C compliance
 5. Validate DABS cross-file compliance
 6. Generate DABS D1, D2, E, F files
 7. Replace DABS submission files
-8. Delete DABS submission
+8. Delete DABS submissions
 9. Update DABS submission comments

 ### **`Submitter (S)`**
 1. Inherits all permissions of `Writer`
-2. Certify submission
+2. Certify submissions

 ### **`Edit-FABS (E)`**
 1. Inherits all permissions of `Reader`
-2. Create FABS submission
+2. Create FABS submissions
 3. Upload FABS submission file
 4. Replace FABS submission file
-5. Delete FABS submission file
+5. Delete FABS submissions

 ### **`FABS (F)`**
 1. Inherits all permissions of `Edit-FABS`